christopherdebeer/tw-mangler/README.md

 * twitter user to replicate
 * mangle settings ie: "r" -> "w"
+* intervalInMS -> how often to check for new tweets to mangle
 * bot owner
 * blah blah
 * set whether to replace "@" symbols with "+" (for testing etc etc)